wp-plugins/easy-spoiler/readme.txt

 = 0.2.1 =

  * Can be inserted within comments, and within widgets.
-Comment insertion prevents embedded shortcode expansion (i.e. if the spoiler itself contains other shortcakes, they will not be expanded) to prevent security concerns by end-users.
+Comment insertion prevents embedded shortcode expansion (i.e. if the spoiler itself contains other shortcodes, they will not be expanded) to prevent security concerns by end-users.

 = 0.1 =